 Researching on your tax obligations of selling your property in Texas involves becoming aware of the law, including knowing the tax consequences.
-You must therefore be conversant with the different tax laws in the sale of investment property so that you don’t make any blunders when determining what your proceeds and profits will be after taxes.
+You must, therefore, be conversant with the different tax laws in the sale of an investment property so that you don’t make any blunders when determining what your proceeds and profits will be after taxes.
 Make sure before you make the final decision of selling your rental house that it’s what you want to do.

 Sometimes individuals acquire rental property and then discover it is not for them.
 They can then decide to sell the property within the year of acquisition.
 This is considered short-term and so if the rental property gets sold at a profit, it would then be taxed as short-term capital gains.
 This is normally taxed at the standard income-tax rate.